-Two letters published in the Summit Daily News
+Three letters recently published in the Summit Daily News

 To be Together Again!

 In the July 21 article by Michael Reagan (son of Ronald Reagan), he asserted that Democrats went “nuts” with glee when our President “screwed up.”
 Not so!
 It would be better for ‘our’ nation, if the Republican Party could be Great Again!
 Once Ronald Reagan (voted for him twice) stood up to the Russians and said “Mr. Gorbachev, tear down this wall!”
 Once, conservative Republicans, during the Clinton years, created a budget surplus.
 Now a Republican Congress has passed a tax plan, benefiting corporations and the top 1%, that has created a $1.5 trillion budget deficit, just to get some temporary growth in the economy.
 Once Republicans were for family values, now they separate families from their children.
 Once, Republicans were for strong alliances with our friends.
 Now they demonize our friends while praising dictators that are no more than gangsters.
 Once Republicans, in bipartisan cooperation, passed the Fresh Air and Water Act, (Nixon), The Voting Rights Act, Dodd Frank reforms protecting us from a 2008 type financial fiasco, immigration reform, gun reforms and civil rights protection.
 Now Republicans are driven only by ‘donor power,’ no matter what the public thinks.
 Once we had diplomacy and civility, now we have Tweets and over 3,000 documented lies.
 I haven’t left the Republican Party, they left me.